-Matthew R. Leimetter, Executive Director, Hedge Fund Strategies
+Matthew R. Leimetter, Executive Director, Absolute Return Strategies

-- Joined GCMLP, 2012
+- Joined GCM Grosvenor, 2012

 - Previous Experience

 - o Merrill Lynch, 2010-2012

 - Education and Accreditations

-- o Boston College; B.S., Finance and Leadership in Management, 2010
+- Boston College; B.S., Finance and Leadership in Management, 2010

 The Fund's Portfolio Management Team is responsible for proposing the initial portfolio of the Fund, and for proposing changes to such portfolio from time to time by employing a combination of "top-down" and "bottom-up" inputs.
 The "top-down" inputs consist of: